Rheoencephalography of Cerebral Blood Vessels (REG)

 Rheoencephalography (REG) of cerebral vessels is the most often performed to diagnose cerebrovascular atherosclerosis, its spreading and stage.
 The investigation performed in patients with craniocerebral injury provides the important information on the size of damaged zones, presence of intracranial hematomas, their depth and severity of the condition.

-Why Do REG Testing at JSC Meditsina Clinic (Academician Roitberg’s Clinic)
+Why Do REG Testing at JSC Meditsina Clinic (Academician Roytberg’s Clinic)

-Have your rheography made in comfortable conditions at JSC Meditsina (Academician Roitberg’s Clinic)!
+Have your rheography made in comfortable conditions at JSC Meditsina (Academician Roytberg’s Clinic)!